Emulsifiers in skincare

-This article was written in response to a number of requestes for information explaining the purposes, properties and disadvantages of emulsifiers in skin care formulations.
-It has been also published under the title "Why say no to Emulsifers" in other digital and print media.
+This article was written in response to a number of requests for information explaining the purposes, properties and disadvantages of emulsifiers in skincare formulations.
+It has been also published under the title "Why say no to Emulsifiers" in other digital and print media.

 Many skin treatment therapists are also unaware that emulsifiers do not lose their emulsifying properties in the skin and have been found to be higher irritant properties than fragrance or preservatives.
 This is because emulsifiers are proving to cause a modification of the stratum corneum multilamellar lipid structure (Bilayers) and consequently the skin barrier defences.